-Children’s Books About Dogs are perfect for dog lovers young and old.
-Whether you have a pet in your house or your kiddos simply have a love of pups, these children’s books about dogs are simply pawesome!
+Children’s books about dogs are perfect for dog lovers young and old.
+Whether you have a pet in your house or your kiddos simply have a love of pups, these children’s books about dogs are simply “pawsome”!

 No matter the age of your kids, chances are you’ve got children’s books about dogs on your bookshelves.
 And there’s a good reason why.
 Simply put, there’s nothing that will get a child laughing more than a funny book about a goofy puppy.
 The best dog characters inspire endless giggles, and they also make tough topics a lot easier to talk about.

 Teach valuable lessons and social-emotional skills with children’s books about dogs

 Here’s the thing.
 Sure, there are some children’s books about dogs that are nothing more than fun stories that will unquestionably make your children roar with laughter.
 But there are also great books starring our favorite furry friends that actually help children and families work through big challenges — challenges like identity, self-esteem, family dynamics, and impulse control.

 When a child watches an animal character face and tackle a tough situation, it brings some distance to the topic, allowing young readers to safely discuss the subject challenge with their grownups.
 While I typically prefer human characters in stories, there’s no doubt that young readers are drawn into many books as a direct result of anthropomorphic characters — and these characters help kids work through daunting situations.
 These innocuous animals allow children to sink their teeth into the obstacles they face in a way that feels safe and non-threatening.

 Children’s books about dogs also help kids learn how to take care of pets